yehsk8rz/Capstone15/DCVibPrelim/README.md

 To convert from RPM to Hz, we just divide by 60 since there are 60 seconds per minute and Hertz are a number of vibrations per second.
 The tachometer can just be an IR break beam/ reflection, or hall encoder.

 ![wiring schematic](https://cloud.githubusercontent.com/assets/14209170/22127502/f49b8f78-de50-11e6-8a8c-468e15c0a20b.jpg)

+Some next steps:
+- Design a mounting unit with a tachometer (IR or Hall sensor)
+- Display actual RPM read by tacho
+- Adjust RPM via potentiometer
+- Create a "Sweeping" function that increases and dereases the frequency
+- Connect the device via bluetooth
+- Control and display on a phone app